wp-plugins/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

 == Changelog ==

-= 2.0.0 =
+= 3.0.0 =
 * Wp-Trafficfeed

 == Upgrade notice ==
-We have added ability to register right from your WP admin panel and add site from the same place.
-Making the whole process much faster and much more seamless.
+We have added ability to register, add site and pages, right from your WP admin Making the whole process much faster and much more seamless.